White Sage

 The practice centers on ceremonial burning rather than direct consumption:

-• Purification of people and living spaces by removing negative energy
+• Purification of people and living spaces

-• Cleansing of ceremonial objects, tools, and personal items with aromatic smoke
+• Cleansing ceremonial objects with aromatic smoke

-• Creating calm and well-being during spiritual practices
+• Creating calm during spiritual practices

-• Preparation of sacred spaces before important ceremonies
+• Preparing sacred spaces before ceremonies

-• Protection rituals for homes and community areas
+• Protection rituals for homes and communities

 Historical Usage